-36.10 When the cars come back to the grid at the end of the formation lap (or laps, see Articles 36.14(c) and 42.5), they must stop within their respective starting grid positions, keeping their engines running.
+36.10 When the cars come back to the grid at the end of the formation lap (or laps, see Articles 36.15c) and 42.10), they must stop within their respective starting grid positions, keeping their engines running.

 There will be a standing start, the signal being given by means of lights activated by the permanent starter.